Check out our Spring event. Click HERE to Register.

 For information on any of the above initiatives, please contact us!

 In the medical field, especially neonatology, standards of care are constantly changing with the availability of new research.
-We believe this is made most possible by providing our nurses with the most up to date information.
 It was Audrey’s desire, as it is ours, to have highly educated nurses to provide excellent care to our community’s smallest members.
+Through the Audrey Harris Vision, we can continue to provide the latest research, changes, and standards of care to NICU staff members locally and regionally.

 What Is Neonatal Nursing?